WhyR2020/abstracts/bioinformatics/new_technologies_at_the_ministry.md

 # Differential equations or: how we learned to stop worrying and tackle the coronavirus modeling crisis in Poland

-Authors: Piotr Nowosielski (Ministry of Health) Klaudiusz Witczak
+Authors: Klaudiusz Witczak (Ministry of Health)

 # Description